Ewan Urain: Background

 Urain was born in Durango in the Basque region.
 His mother Diane grew up in Dumfriesshire, taught English abroad and met her Biscayan husband in Spain.

 Club career

-After a spell with hometown side SCD Durango, he joined Athletic Bilbao in 2015.
+After a spell with hometown side Durango, he joined Athletic Bilbao in 2015.
 He turned out for the club at under-16 and under-17 level before hitting 19 goals for the under-18 side.
-In 2018 he scored 13 goals for the club's farm team CD Basconia, based in Basauri.
+In 2018, he scored 13 goals for the club's farm team Basconia, based in Basauri.

 He began to feature regularly for the B team in the 2020–21 season (though interrupted by injuries) as the side reached the play-offs for promotion to the second division, but lost in the last round.

-Having missed parts of the 2021–22 Primera Federación campaign with injuries and been used mainly as a late substitute when he was available, which continued at the start of 2022–23, in December 2022 he moved on loan to SD Amorebieta, playing at the same level as Bilbao Athletic, for the remainder of that season.
+He missed parts of the 2021–22 Primera Federación campaign with injuries, being used mainly as a late substitute when he was available, which continued at the start of 2022–23.
+In December 2022, he moved on loan to Amorebieta, playing at the same level as Bilbao Athletic, for the remainder of that season.